erasmosoares/NLP-PSR/README.md

 to evaluate the performance of the trained model on unseen data and assess its generalization capabilities.

- We assign a portion of the processed data as the training set, which will be used to train the NER model. o The remaining portion is allocated as the test set, which serves as an independent sample to evaluate the model's performance and gauge its ability to correctly identify entities in new slips texts.
+We assign a portion of the processed data as the training set, which will be used to train the NER model.
+The remaining portion is allocated as the test set, which serves as an independent sample to evaluate the model's performance and gauge its ability to correctly identify entities in new slips texts.